dougeby/IntuneDocs/intune/mam-faq.md

 **What are examples of app protection policies?**<br></br>
 See the [Android app protection policy settings](app-protection-policy-settings-android.md) and [iOS app protection policy settings](app-protection-policy-settings-ios.md) for detailed information on each app protection policy setting.

+**Is it possible to have both MDM and MAM policies applied to the same user at the same time, for different devices?
+For example, if a user could be able to access their work resources from their own MAM-enabled machine, but also come to work and use an Intune MDM-managed device.
+Are there any caveats to this idea?**
+If you apply a MAM policy to the user without setting the device state, the user will get the MAM policy on both the BYOD device and the Intune-managed device.
+You can also apply a MAM policy based on the managed state.
+So when you create an app protection policy, next to Target to all app types, you'd select No. Then do any of the following:
+- Apply a less strict MAM policy to Intune managed devices, and apply a more restrictive MAM policy to non MDM-enrolled devices.
+- Apply a MAM policy to unenrolled devices only.

+For more information, see [How to monitor app protection policies](app-protection-policies-monitor.md).

 ## Apps you can manage with app protection policies